vegan chirashi bowl

 Continue reading

-avocado, mint, and ricotta bruschetta
+avocado, mint, and ricotta on toast

-This super healthy easy recipe for avo bruschetta is great snack, starter or light supper.
+This super healthy easy recipe for avo on toast is great snack, starter or light supper.
 People have even told me they have it for breakfast because they like it so much.
 The combination of flavours is really fresh and delicious and it’s creamy crunchy minty and zesty, so it tastes really fresh.
 The ricotta can be replaced by vegan cream cheese or peanut butter if you don’t eat dairy.

 Continue reading

-crab tartines with avocado and lime
+crab with avocado and lime on toast

 This recipe is a great way of making a fairly expensive ingredient go a long way, and anyway, what could be nicer than crab with chilli and lime on crunchy bread with avocado and pickled cucumber?
 The perfect combo of flavours and textures.
 The lime is the perfect match for crab and is slightly more subtle than if I used a lemon, which you can do if you prefer.
 It’s a great starter to any dinner, just multiply it by the number of guests.